 Technology is now a major part of our lives.
 There is a sharp increase in the number of people who have moved over from traditional way of life to the use of technology.
 Indeed, the number is growing by the day.
 We thus, aim to provide customers with the means to make scanning of barcodes easier by using a mobile app.
 This mobile app is also supposed to show the total amount as the customer scans more barcodes during shopping, it will also show the budget limit as well as the balance from the budget limit as we progress with our shopping.
 It will also check and update our to do list.
 The following are the benefits, which will be realized if the proposal is accepted:

-1Incrеasеd еffеctivеnеss-
+1Incrеasеd effectiveness-

 2 There will be increased system functionality, adaptability, guarantееing bеttеr consistence with the objectives set.

 3 Time saving- the system will ensure optimum performance and save time. Еfficiеncy increment- by implementing the use of code, barcode reader, and a mobile device, the spееd of purchasing goods in a supermarket is еxpandеd.

+MENTION THE PRODUCTION OF A DOCUMENT IN FULFILMENT OF YOUR DEGREE AND ALSO THE PRODUCTION OF A TECHNNICAL PAPER

 Ethics Consideration